Riccorl/llm-foundry/scripts/data_prep/wb/README.md

 # LLM Continual Pretraining with LLM-Foundry

-This is a quick reference for the scripts and tools used to continue pretraining LLMs with LLM-Foundry.
+This document serves as a quick reference for the scripts and tools used to continue pretraining large language models (LLMs) with LLM-Foundry.

-The code here is meant to be run from the `llm-foundry` directory, and assumes you have a working environment with all dependencies installed.
+Ensure that you are running all commands from the `llm-foundry` directory and that your environment has all necessary dependencies installed.

-This document is a work in progress, and will be updated as the project evolves.
+This document is a work in progress and will be updated as the project evolves to include new features, tools, and best practices.

 ## Installation